Comfortable Barre Chords – How to Make Bar Chords

-This action tightens the skin on the finger and makes the surface harder (or at least less pillowy).
+This action tightens the skin on the index finger and makes the surface harder (or at least less pillowy).
 This harder finger surface will hold down the strings with less effort.

 Avoid the Death Grip

-Instead of “lobster clawing” every chord, we can use the weight of our arm to partially press the strings.
+Instead of “lobster clawing” every barre chord, we can use the weight of our arm to partially press the strings.
 This reduces the overall effort needed.

 “Turn the Knob”